 “How did you get your start in music?”

-“As a kid we use to sing songs and throw rocks at police.
-This idea to galvanize people to change is still in me.
-Coming from South Africa it’s important for me to show how we are as people, that we can deconstruct colonization by using art and music.
-I enjoy transmitting the energy of South African electronic music.”
+“There was music passion in the community and in the family.
+There was music everywhere, I remember as a child during the struggle against apartheid, we use to sing songs and throw rocks at police.
+We would sing songs of freedom, songs of rebellion, songs of hope to galvanize people, there is still this in me and in my music and now I’m finding different mediums to express it.
+Coming from South Africa it’s important for me to show our resilience as people, that we can deconstruct colonization by using art and music.
+I enjoy transmitting this energy through electronic music, art, and design, It’s an energy filled with optimism”

 “How do you go about choosing who you work with?”

-“A lot of the time its friends and it’s an organic, casual encounter.
+“A lot of the time I work with friends and it’s an organic, casual encounter.
 I always feel that everything eventually comes together.
-I love to work with people I jam with, like recently we had a spontaneous am with Flavia Coelho in Koln and it was so organic”
+I love to work with people I jam with, like recently for the last album, I had a spontaneous encounter with Flavia Coelho in Koln and it was so organic then we created music together I got a song coming with Phillipe Cohen Solal featuring Angelique Kidjo, I Phillippe at an event we were djing together and Phillipe is friends with Angelique”

 “You seem to do a lot, how do you take care of yourself?”

 “Man, I sleep when I can!
-Also, I enjoy painting because it’s so relaxing and of course writing music.
+Also, I enjoy painting because it’s so relaxing and of course writing music, it’s therapeutic.
 Creation is what I enjoy the most.”

 “What’s one of the most enjoyable things you like to do in Paris?”